Keep up-to-date with what\'s happening and sign-up to receive the bi-annual MaGICLandscapes Newsletter "MaGICNews".

 The Division of Planning and Management of Ecological Network, Protected Areas and Environmental Control manages the protected areas of interest identified by the Regional Law 19 of 2009, areas with high natural functions that constitute the nodes of the Provincial Ecological Network (REP).

 italian agency for new technologies, energy and sustainable economic development (ENEA)

 ENEA's working fields are the environmental characterisation for morphological and functional aspects in relation to human activities, evaluation and reduction of industrial and civil impacts, planning of ecosystem recovery and the protection of areas with a high risk of environmental crisis and conducts research on the effects on global climate of the energy cycle.

 krkonoše national park, czech republic

-It's bio-geographical location lends the Krkonoše Mountains a varied mosaic of montane spruce and mixed forests, tall herb meadows, dwarf pine communities, Nardus grasslands, sub-arctic peat bogs and lichen tundra.
+It's bio-geographical location means the Krkonoše Mountains have a varied mosaic of montane spruce and mixed forests, tall herb meadows, dwarf pine communities, Nardus grasslands, sub-arctic peat bogs and lichen tundra.
 Arcto-alpine tundra covers 4 % of the territory.